sswietoniowski/learning-aspnetcore-webapi-7-unit-testing/README.md

 Running tests with the CLI.

-> _Test runner_ - the program (or maybe a third party plugin to a program) that is responsible for looking for on or more assemblies with
+> _Test runner_ - the program (or maybe a third-party plugin to a program) that is responsible for looking for one or more assemblies with
 > tests in them and activating the test frameworks that it finds in those assemblies.
 >
 > _Test framework_ - the code that has detailed knowledge of how to discover and run unit tests.